siddharthjaswal/travlogue/app/src/main/java/com/aurora/travlogue/feature/tripdetail/IMPLEMENTATION_COMPLETE.md

 # Trip Detail Feature - Implementation Status

-## Latest Update: v0.4.0 (January 17, 2025)
+## Latest Update: v0.5.0 (January 17, 2025) 🎉

 ### Summary

+**🎊 Phase 1 MVP is 100% COMPLETE!** 🎊

-The Trip Detail feature has been significantly enhanced with **full CRUD create operations**!
-Phase 1 MVP is now **85% complete** with add functionality for activities, locations, and bookings.
-Users can now create complete trip itineraries with a comprehensive UI.
+The Trip Detail feature now includes **complete CRUD operations** (Create, Read, Update, Delete) for all trip components.
+Users can fully manage their trip itineraries with comprehensive add, edit, and delete functionality, all with proper validation, confirmations, and user feedback.

 ## 🎉 What's Been Implemented